ameliavoncat/selenium-fa/README.md

 Source code is located in src/com/pack/FutureAdvisorAutomation.java

-To run from the project folder: `open main,.jar`
+To run from the project folder: `java -jar main.jar`